People at lively street festival.

 Get the San Francisco Advantage

-Japantown, Buddhist temples, the Asian Art Museum, the Asia Foundation, the Japan Society of Northern California, and the Japanese Tea Garden are just a bike ride or bus ride away from campus.
-Japanese foods, groceries, books, calligraphy and bonsai supplies, kimonos, and other goods are all available to you.
-Come do research, engage with the community, and enrich your knowledge of Japanese culture.
+San Francisco’s location on the Pacific Rim puts Japanese culture within your reach.
+Japantown, authentic restaurants, the Asian Art Museum, the Asia Foundation, the Japan Society of Northern California, the Japanese Tea Garden, and Buddhist temples are all just a bus ride or a short walk from campus.
+Japanese groceries, books, manga and anime, calligraphy materials, kimono, incense, bonsai, and many other exciting things are at your doorstep.
+Come do research, engage with the Japanese community, and enrich your knowledge of Japanese culture.

 Pagoda in the tea garden